 When can I return to work after a tummy tuck?

 Generally speaking, it is best to wait one week (5 to 7 days) before returning to work.
-It is possible to work from home after a few days of recuperation time if this is needed/desired.
+If needed, it is possible to work from home after a few days of recuperation time.

 Are there any risks I need to be aware of?